AnnaGenina/pyGravSphere/README.md

 **Note from 26/05/2020: when using the in-built preprocessing functionality pyGravsphere now defaults to <img src="https://render.githubusercontent.com/render/math?math=N/\sqrt{N}"> stars per bin.**

+**A pyGravSphere-based binning routine for the second velocity moments has been introduced in Zoutendijk et al. 2021 (https://arxiv.org/abs/2101.00253)**
+**This can be found here: https://github.com/slzoutendijk/hkbin**

 ## Getting Started

 To download **pyGravSphere**, please go to your preferred folder and type: